The Expat Autopsy

 It shows you the hidden failure patterns behind bad rentals, fake certainty, weak leverage, legal confusion, misplaced trust, broken systems, and the social traps most relocation content never mentions.

-The point isn't fear.
+The point isn't to kill the dream.

-Inside The Expat Autopsy, You’ll Learn:
+Inside The Expat Autopsy, You’ll Learn How To Spot:

 The Shorena Factor